farr/Ensemble.jl/README.md

   - A stable implementation of the `logsumexp` function in the `Stats` module.

-The `Ensemble` module exports these modules as top-level identifiers.
+The `Ensemble` module exports these various sub-modules as top-level identifiers.